api-federation/design/proposals/003_Extending_OAS_Definition_to_add_response_cashing_for_an_API.md

 This feature will help the API developers to provide the necessary configurations required for apply response chasing functionalities to an api-gateway and to invoke response cashing just by providing that in the swagger/OAS definition   rather than  applying response cashing  to  an API in the gateway via API gateway -UI  (AKA Publisher U.I.) or other methods .This will make response chasing configurations more human readable as well.

 ## Proposed solution
 Proposed solution is to add an extension to the OAS spec where that extension describes the following attributes

 Cache Time out : how long to cache a response
-Strategy   : The backing data store in which to hold cache